 In March 1998, following review of the public comments, the Board issued an interim rule, with request for comments, to permit electronic communications to substitute for disclosures, documentation, and notices under Regulation E (Docket Number: R-1002; 63 FR 14528, March 25, 1998).

-In September 1998, the Board adopted the proposal extending the time periods resolving errors on new accounts substantially as proposed (63 FR 52115, September 29, 1998).
-Based on public comments received, it is anticipated that the Board will consider publishing additional proposals for comment on the electronic communications rule within the next two months.
+In August 1999, based on public comments received, the Board approved publishing an additional proposal for comment on the electronic communications rule to provide more detailed guidance on the use of electronic communications to deliver disclosures to consumers.
+The interim rule remains in effect until Board consideration of a final rule.
+Following review of the public comments, the Board is expected to take further action within the next six months.
 Action on the stored-value card amendment is expected by year-end.

-Action Date FR Cite Board requested comment 05/02/96 61 FR 19696 Board adopted interim rule on electronic communications 03/25/98 63 FR 14528 Board adopted final rule on new accounts 09/29/98 63 FR 52115 Further Board action on electronic communications by 04/00/99
+Action Date FR Cite Board requested comment 05/02/96 61 FR 19696 Board adopted interim rule on electronic communications 03/25/98 63 FR 14528 Board adopted final rule on new accounts 09/29/98 63 FR 52115 Board approved publishing additional proposal on electronic communications 09/14/99 64 FR 49699 Further Board action by 12/00/99